It’s difficult to manage long-distance relationships.

 Even if we can’t make it back to Haiti soon, the goal is to have the school finished by the end of the year with the help of hired local workers.
 I hope that one day, when the political climate has settled, we will be able to host trips to the orphanages in Haiti.

 Jaime first got involved with ACHF when she volunteered on a service trip in Mexico.
 She loved the experience and decided to do more.
 Shortly after, she was trained to be a Trip Host.
 By the end of that year, she was training other volunteers on being Trip Hosts, too!
-Her experience in organizing other humanitarian trips helped her prepare to be the Director of Service Trips today.
+Over the years her responisbilities have expanded past supporting service trips to becoming the Program Director.